 It’s no secret that poor quality data costs organizations BIG DOLLARS.
 Being in the business of lead generation, strategic sales and marketing, and business consulting, this issue comes up time and time again with many of our clients.

 When working with our clients we spend a great deal of time discussing contact data.
-Who is the target, how easy are they to locate, what are key role descriptions, and what is the message you bring to them.
-We are diligent about educating them with regards to direct dials, the need for emails, and the ownership of the list versus a rental list.
+Who is the target, how easily will they be to reach, what are key role descriptions (not just job titles) to connect with, and what is the message you bring to them?
+We are diligent about educating clients with regard to direct dial phone numbers, the need for thoughtful email follow up and nurturing, and the concept of ownership of the list versus a rental list.
 All of these are critical but often overlooked by organizations looking to buy data.

 A list is assumed to be a commodity item and yet it is far from it if it’s not tailored to a client’s goals.
 The list is the key driver for all other actions that happen in the sales campaign.
 It is one of the most critical portions of any marketing outreach.

 Purchased lists of phone numbers are rarely as targeted or tailored as you need them to be, which means more time and money spent cold calling for prospecting.
 What about email lists?
 Purchased email lists are often off-limits for email marketing management platforms.
 And you don’t want to risk having your email recipients mark your messages as spam either.
 It tarnishes your reputation and takes more time (and money) to repair the damage.

 The key takeaways are that “cheap” data actually contributes more expenses, and the less you spend on the data the more you will spend on telephonic lead generation List acquisition must be seen as strategic and not simply transactional.

 Have you struggled with list building, or run afoul of too-good-to-be-true lists of contacts?
 We can be your guide and advisor in creating a list to reach your goals.
 Contact us to learn more!